 Do you want to venture into the mountains of Japan and be greeted by wild monkeys?
 Is seeing the famous shrines and temples hidden away in the forest on your bucket list?
 Maybe take a walk along the historic Shinkyo Bridge?
 You can find this mystical place only two hours away from Japan’s largest city.
-Here’s how to travel from Tokyo to Nikko, including all the things to do in Asakusa, things to do in Nikko, and everything in between.
+Here’s how to travel from Tokyo to Nikko, including everything to do in Asakusa, things to do in Nikko, and everything in between.

-I had only heard of its existence recently, but with it being so close to Tokyo there’s no excuse not to go!
+I had only heard of its existence recently, but with it being so close to Tokyo, there’s no excuse not to go!
 Nikko once was a sacred land of mountain worship, and now is where you can enjoy beautiful national forests, waterfalls, hot springs, amazing culture, and world heritage sites.
 Here’s how to experience the best of city life and quiet mountain life in one trip.